 Astera ReportMiner uses a template-based extraction model to extract data from unstructured file sources.
 The template is to be designed by the users that directs and guides the data extraction process by Astera ReportMiner.
 We refer to this template as a Report Model or an Extraction Template.
 We will continue to use these terms throughout this tutorial.

-In the next section, we will discuss about the anatomy of a report model.
+In the next section, we will discuss the anatomy of a report model.

 Anatomy of a Report Model¶